 John is a 2017 faculty/staff initiate of the Campbell University Circle of Omicron Delta Kappa.
 He was a leader in the effort to revitalize the CU Circle and is currently serving as the circle’s faculty advisor.

 From 1989-96, John served Campbell as assistant vice president for alumni relations and assistant to the president.
-From 1997 to 2005, he served an executive with the Baptist State Convention of North Carolina.
+From 1997 to 2005, he served as an executive with the Baptist State Convention of North Carolina.
 John returned to Campbell in 2005 as the vice president for marketing and planning.
-In 2008, he was named vice president for enrollment management and marketing and three years later was tapped to be vice president for enrollment management and assistant to the president.
+In 2008, he was named vice president for enrollment management and marketing, and three years later, he was tapped to be vice president for enrollment management and assistant to the president.
 In 2013, John became the dean of Adult and Online Education, a position he held until 2016.

 After completing his undergraduate degree at Campbell, John went on to earn his master’s degree from the Southeastern Baptist Theological Seminary.
 He earned his Doctor of Education degree, with a major in higher education administration, from North Carolina State University.